Liquidity Risk

 Market conditions: Both a lack of buyers and an abundance of sellers can limit a business or individual’s ability to sell an asset.

-Company ABC is a trucking business that operates out of a large midwestern warehouse.
-Its margins are thin so it doesn’t hold much cash, but it has a second, unused warehouse that is valued at $250,000.
+Company ABC is a trucking business that operates out of a large warehouse.
+Its margins are thin so it doesn’t hold much cash.
+It does, however, have a second unused warehouse that is valued at $250,000.
 It currently has 10 trucks that cost $100,000 each, and in order to meet the monthly commitments to its client, it relies on all of them being fully operational.

-The company must now purchase a new truck for $100,000 or they risk losing their contract.
-They don’t have the cash on hand, so they must sell off their second warehouse in order to meet their obligations.
-However, there aren’t many buyers for the warehouse, so they are forced to sell it to the highest bidder at a loss or they will fail to meet their monthly commitment to their client and lose their contract.
+The company must now purchase a new truck for $100,000 or it risks losing its contract.
+It doesn’t have the cash on hand, so it must sell off its second warehouse in order to meet these obligations.
+However, there aren’t many buyers for the warehouse, so Company ABC is forced to sell it to the highest bidder at a loss or it will fail to meet its monthly commitment to its clients (and lose its contract).

 Types of Liquidity Risk